krdungca/terraform-training/README.md

 ---

-## ✍️ Contribution & License
+## ✍️ Contribution
-Feel free to fork the repo, add exercises or modules, or create pull requests.
+Feel free to fork the repo, add exercises or modules, or create pull requests
-License: MIT

 ---